 1. Start with your structure

 Before you can generate good communication about your event’s content, there has to be content to communicate about.
-The way in which this content is structured, is of high importance for the way it is received and used.
-So before you employ your app, start structuring your data and make sure you honour one global structure for everything.
+The way in which this content is structured is of high importance for the way it is received and used.
+So before you employ your app, start structuring your data and make sure you honor one global structure for everything.
 Take notice of sessions or presentations that you would like to highlight and organise your data in such a way that it includes these highlights in a logical way for your users to find them.
 If this sounds a bit technical, no worries, your app provider normally will provide a number of flexible data integration solutions and is there to advise you as well.
 Taking some time to consider a good structure of your content is very important though.

 2. Be Iconic

 The icons of your app should clearly communicate the feature or programme element they link to.
-So, if possible, use the same or very similar icons as used in your other communication channels, such as your website, newsletter and social media.
+So, if possible, use the same or very similar icons as used in your other communication channels, such as your website, newsletter, and social media.
 Great app providers give you the option to employ custom icons.
 Use that option, your users will thank you for it.

 3. Push those buttons